TITANICBHAI/Legacy-Tube/replit.md

 ## Recent Updates

 ### November 5, 2025 (Latest Update)
+- ✅ **CRITICAL FIX**: Reordered download strategies - reliable Android methods try FIRST for instant success
+- ✅ **NEW**: Enhanced iOS client with full browser headers (Accept, Referer, Accept-Encoding) for better bypass
+- ✅ **NEW**: Replaced broken mweb client (360p only) with working TV client
+- ✅ **NEW**: Added Accept-Language and Accept headers to all strategies for realistic browser mimicking
 - ✅ **NEW**: File splitting feature for easier 2G downloads - split files by parts, size, or duration
 - ✅ **NEW**: File info display on completion page (size, duration, format)
 - ✅ **NEW**: Auto-generated join commands with actual filenames for Windows/Mac/Linux